WE Charity Closing - the details

 Learn more about WE Charity Foundation’s NEW directors and senior management.

 WE Charity’s domestic programs have been transferred to WEllbeing Foundation.
 WEllbeing Foundation became a Canadian registered charity in 2018.
 Leysa Creswell Kielburger, WE Charity's co-founder Craig Kielburger's wife, is WEllbeing Foundation's co-founder.
 It has two full-time and nine part-time staff.
 Its purpose is to provide teachers with classroom tools to promote mental health awareness.
-The WEll-being Playbook is co-authored Leysa Cerswell Kielburger, and Susan Allen.
+The WEll-being Playbook's co-authors are Leysa Cerswell Kielburger, and Susan Allen.

 WEllbeing Foundation previously owned one Toronto property.
 With the transfer of another building, it now owns $8.0 million in Toronto real estate.
 WEllbeing Foundation has a December year end.
 We will learn more about this new Canadian charity shortly when its 2021 filing is posted.